plone/plone.formwidget.autocomplete/plone/formwidget/autocomplete/README.txt

     >>> form_view.form_instance.widgets['visited_cities'].extract()
     ['torino']

-  - Otherwise, if the widget id is in the request, then it was probably a non-AJAX request, with the user selecting a radio button (single select) or clicking a checkbox (multi-select).
+  - Otherwise, if the widget id and form submit button are in the request, the user must have selected a radio button (single select) or one or more checkboxes (multi-select).

     >>> search_request = make_request({'form.widgets.visited_cities.widgets.query': 'sorrento',
     ...                                'form.widgets.visited_cities': ['torino'],